 Because of long hours that working women sit throughout the day, their hamstrings, glutes and lower back can become tight.
 Regular bouts of static stretching will make a significant impact on your flexibility, which in turn will reduce muscle tension, improve posture and reduce your risk of injury.

-Performing stretching at the end of each workout is ideal because your muscles are already warm.
+Performing stretching at the end of each beginner gym workout is ideal because your muscles are already warm.
 Static stretching involves getting into a position where your muscles are elongated and then holding that position for 15 to 30 seconds.

 Here are the best stretches for women: